 Business as (Un)usual |Keyworkers in Manufacturing During Lockdown – Production

-As key workers, our doors have remained open throughout lockdown here at Walker Filtration, and business has continued – albeit in a far from ‘usual’ way.
+As key workers in the manufacturing industry, our doors have remained open throughout lockdown here at Walker Filtration, and business has continued – albeit in a far from ‘usual’ way.
 Practicing social distancing, training new employees from afar, and juggling working from home whilst trying to entertain children has become the norm.

 We caught up with some of our staff at our Head Office in Washington, Tyne and Wear, UK to find out more about what it has been like working through a pandemic.
 This week we are talking to production and finding out more about the challenges they have faced over the last four months.